| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 middle was getting slicked off.
 I lined up on the outside of the second row for the heat

 and was really concerned when I saw that the lumps had not been scuffed off or packed in.
+At the drop of the green I ended up on the outside for the length of

 the straight and wanted to get to the bottom of one.
 At the end of the straight, the car